High-fidelity stellar extinction with Gaia and APOGEE -- I. The method and a new extinction curve: Methodology

 The broader sample used for intrinsic color inference comprised all the APOGEE stars in the clean sample that matched the retained bin identifiers of the low-extinction sample, thereby ensuring consistency between the parameter-space coverage used for training and for inference.
 For model training, 90\% of the low-extinction sample was randomly assigned to the training set, while the remaining 10\% was reserved for validation.
 The resulting training set (82,134 stars) and validation set (9,126 stars) are sufficiently large to ensure model stability.

-Finally, because our primary goal was to derive extinctions for individual filters, we restricted our reddening analysis to 38 colors, rather than all possible colors.
-This restriction was motivated by the fact that using all 39 available filters would otherwise yield $39 \times 38 / 2 = 741$ possible color combinations, which would unnecessarily increase the dimensionality and computational cost of the training.
+Finally, because our primary goal was to derive extinctions for individual filters, we restricted our reddening analysis to 38 colors rather than all possible colors.
+Adopting all 39 available filters would yield $39 \times 38 / 2 = 741$ colours.
+However, for $N$ filters, only $N-1$ colours are linearly independent, meaning that most of these 741 combinations are redundant and can be derived from a smaller fundamental set.
+Training separate models for all possible pairs would therefore introduce unnecessary computational overhead without adding independent information.
+For example, once $BP-J$ and $BP-H$ are determined, the colour $J-H$ can be directly obtained from their difference, and no additional model training is required.
 For this, we paired bandpasses by always using one band from $\textit{Gaia}$ $BP$ or $RP$ and the other from the remaining 38 filters, denoted $\zeta$.
 The choice between $BP$ and $RP$ was determined by which band yielded the largest difference in effective wavelength relative to $\zeta$ (see Table~\ref{tab:extinction} for effective wavelengths).
 This was because we found that training performance improved as the wavelength separation between the two bands increased.
 For example, we used $u-RP$, paired from SDSS $u$ and $\textit{Gaia}$ $RP$, and $BP-J$, paired from $\textit{Gaia}$ $BP$ and 2MASS $J$.